nvbinh15/credit-assessment-microservice/README.md

 ## What's next for Loan Management and Credit Assessment Microservice

 As our Loan Management backend gets data from users, that data can be used to enhance our prediction model.
-For further improvement of our microservice, we can add an online learning component to train our models in real-time.
+For further improvement of our microservice, we can build a data pipline and add an online learning component to train our models in real-time.